 What are the advantages and disadvantages of the UPC?

 Whether applicants wish to utilise the UPC is likely to be dependent on several factors, including the size of the applicant, their resources, overall patent strategy, and appetite for risk.
-However, we have provided a brief overview of the pros and cons below:

 Whilst the UPC does present some advantages, there are some clear disadvantages, and it is yet to be seen whether applicants are likely to proceed with a Unitary Patent.
 Whether applicants will take to the UP or not, only time will tell.